-NADB, through its Utility Management Institute (UMI), has been committed to the professional development and capacity building of water utility professionals in the US-Mexico border region for the last 20 years.
+The Utility Management Institute is committed to the professional development and capacity-building of water utility professionals in the U.S.-Mexico border region.

-Eligible participants must be employees of public water or wastewater utilities located within 100 kilometers (62 miles) north of the international border in the four U.S. states of Texas, New Mexico, Arizona and California or within 300 kilometers (about 186 miles) south of the border in the six Mexican states of Tamaulipas, Nuevo Leon, Coahuila, Chihuahua, Sonora, and Baja California
+Eligible participants must be employees of public or private water or wastewater utilities located within 100 km (62 miles) north of the U.S.-Mexico border in California, Arizona, New Mexico, and Texas or within 300 km (approx.186 miles) south of the border in Baja California, Sonora, Chihuahua, Coahuila, Nuevo León, and Tamaulipas.

 Dr. Tomás Balarezo